National Dentist’s Day

 And if one of the reasons you don’t like going to the dentist is because you worry that it will hurt, think of our ancestors – they used to have to deal with a decayed tooth being pulled from their gums without any anesthetic.
 Ouch!

-How to Celebrate Dentist’s Day
+How to celebrate National Dentist’s Day

 How long has it been since you went for a check up to the dentist?
 Maybe today would be the perfect time to break your habit of avoiding it, and just go ahead and get your teeth checked!
 And if you don’t think there’s anything wrong with your teeth, you could indulge in getting them cleaned.
 Nothing is more charming that a bright smile!